 It seems hardly a day goes by without hearing something in the news about an accident caused by texting and driving, in California and throughout the US.
 The fact is that texting while operating a vehicle is a form of “distracted” driving, which is a term used to describe any activity that diverts attention away from what should be the primary task at hand: Driving.
+Let’s look at the dangers of texting and driving in the US.

 - Surfing the internet or talking on the phone;